solvidini/my-website/README.md

 # Personal Portfolio Website
-This is my website.
-You can find many of my projects here.
+This is my own website.
+You can find some of my projects here.

 ## Technologies
 Main technologies I used to create this website:
 * React
+* TypeScript
 * Sass
 * Node.js
 * Express.js